section-engineering-education/engineering-education/content/articles/building-a-lyrics-search-app-using-vanilla-javascript/index.md

   - url: /engineering-education/building-a-lyrics-search-app-using-vanilla-javascript/hero.png
     alt: Building a Lyrics Search App Using Vanilla JavaScript With OVH API Hero Image
 ---
 Not knowing the lyrics of a song, is a problem most song-lovers encounter.
-In this article, you will be creating a platform where users can search for lyrics by entering the artist name or the title of the song.
+In this article, you will be creating a platform where users can search for lyrics by entering the artist's name or the title of the song.
 <!--more-->
 You will be creating a web application using HTML5, CSS3, Vanilla JavaScript, async-await with fetch method, OVH API, and ECMAScript 2015 (ES6) features like arrow functions to build a search feature for lyrics.